Service Coordination Programs

 Referrals for CPW can be made to CCHP in the following ways:

 Pregnancy is an amazing time for a woman.
 It can also be a time full of questions.
 The Baby Steps team is here to answer your questions.
 Our team is made up of nurses and community health workers.
 They will send you pregnancy, postpartum and newborn information.
-If you have a high-risk pregnancy, you will have a Case Manager.
-The Case Manager will answer questions and help you find any services you need.
+If you have a high-risk pregnancy, you will have a Service Coordinator.
+The Service Coordinator will answer questions and help you find any services you need.
 A high-risk pregnancy means you have something that raises your or your baby’s chance for health problems or early (preterm) delivery.

 Our Members with Special Health Care Needs (MSHCN) are eligible for these programs.
 A MSHCN is someone who: